 The Bay of Fundy and the Fundy Trail are perched on the eastern Atlantic edge of the marine province of New Brunswick Canada.
-This heavily forested and relatively unexplored region of Canada is new to tourism and offers the truly unique experience of hiking a trail that still holds a great deal of mystery.
-Known for its magnificent nature and welcoming locals, the Bay of Fundy represents a great new destination for those who are looking for a truly quiet and peaceful adventure along Canada’s dramatic and isolated Atlantic coast.
+This heavily forested and relatively unexplored region of Canada is new to tourism.
+It offers the truly unique experience of hiking a trail that still holds a great deal of mystery.
+The Bay of Fundy is known for its magnificent nature and welcoming locals.
+It represents a great new destination for those who are looking for a truly quiet and peaceful adventure along Canada’s dramatic and isolated Atlantic coast.

 Stay in Charming Maritime Villages

 The lodging along the Fundy Trail is truly charming.
 Many local inns and pubs provide a sense of home away from home.
 The Fundy Trail connects these inns with rugged fishing villages and lighthouses.
 The first settlements in New Brunswick were established in the 18th century.